-- What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy? - Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. - What is the policy to assess good governance practices of the investee companies?
+- What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+0% - What is the policy to assess good governance practices of the investee companies?
 The Investment Manager operates a data driven quantitative good governance test used to consider investments into companies.
 M&G excludes investments in securities that are considered as failing the Investment Manager's good governance test.
 When assessing good governance practice the Investment Manager will, as a minimum, have regard to matters it sees relevant to the four identified pillars of good governance (sound management structures, employee relations, remuneration of staff and tax compliance).